True or False: CRM implementation and CRM setup are the same thing.

 Answer these questions:

-Find the moments where potential customers begin to show interest in your product/service.
+Find the moments when potential customers begin to show interest in your product or service.
 They could be:

 Then rank these customer actions by interest level.
 When it’s clear that the prospect is interested, notify sales and transfer ownership of the lead.